Cryptography

 5. Formal verification of the Triple Ratchet is described in Signal's SPQR announcement (footnote 1), in the Eurocrypt 2025 paper at https://eprint.iacr.org/2025/078, and in the USENIX Security 2025 paper at https://www.usenix.org/system/files/usenixsecurity25-auerbach.pdf.

 6. Signal's sealed sender includes a server-issued sender certificate inside the encrypted envelope; see https://signal.org/blog/sealed-sender/.
-A detailed comparison with our binding approach is documented in our divergence register, available on request to security researchers.
+A detailed comparison with our binding approach is documented in our divergence register.